-J Nucl Med Technol 2012; 40:1-5 DOI: 10.2967/jnmt.111.098780
+J Nucl Med Technol 2012; 40:99-103 DOI: 10.2967/jnmt.111.098780

-Brown adipose tissue (BAT) has been shown to exist in both pediatric and adult humans (I) and is responsible for nonshivering thermogenesis.
+B rown adipose tissue (BAT) has been shown to exist in both pediatric and adult humans (1) and is responsible for nonshivering thermogenesis.
 In response to cold conditions, nonshivering thermogenesis may be initiated, and heat is produced within the fat cells to maintain core body temperature (2).
-BAT is characterized by a higher degree of vas-
+BAT is characterized by a higher degree of vascularity and mitochondrial density over white adipose tissue, and it is these characteristics that define both coloration and function (3).
+Metabolically, BAT is designed simply to generate heat through a process initiated by the sympathetic nervous system (3).
+These characteristics explain the use of both metaiodobenzylguanidine and sestamibi (and tetrofosmin) for imaging BAT (3).
+BAT uses glucose as a source of adenosine triphosphate to generate the heat, providing a pathway by which 18F-FDG can localize within the brown adipocyte (4).

-Received Sep.
-28, 2011; revision accepted Dec.
-12, 2011.
 For correspondence or reprints contact: Geoff Currie, Faculty of Science, Locked Bag 588, Charles Sturt University, Wagga Wagga 2678, Australia.
+E-mail: gcurrie@csu.edu.au

-E-mail: gcurrie@csu.edu.au Published online ====.
+Published online May 2, 2012.